OpenHealthSoftware/umich-isla-prototype/README.md

 # ISLA

+__*This is an archive of for the repository that  tracked work on the prototype ISLA web app and project.
+This archive has filtered out images and other potentially sensitive data.
+This means that this code will not work as-is due to missing files.*__

+__*The intent is to use this repo for a starting point / reference for an updated version of the project.
+The original, unfiltered repo lives at [https://github.com/mavcook/ISLA](https://github.com/mavcook/ISLA) and should only be accessed by the orignal project members, or those approved by them.*__

+<br><br><br>

 Image Subdivision Labeling Application

 ISLA is a web application designed for methodically labeling subdivisions (or cells) of an image.
 We would call this 'grading' and image.
 Images can be uploaded to the application, and split by a previously defined grid (b/w image).
 While grading an image, you can also see the cells of any control images uploaded for comparison.